-Sorghum bicolor (100 days) Sorghum, a large corn-like plant originally domesticated in Africa, is traditionally considered a southern crop.
-So I was surprised this summer to find a 4' grain sorghum being grown by my neighbor in central Maine.
-This was a warmer-than-usual summer, but also shorter, with a late spring frost bookended by an early one in the fall, during which Texicoa matured its large dense heads just in time.
-More exceptionally, it maintained its productivity during a severe drought, which makes it a front runner in the climate-change sweepstakes.
-A white-seeded grain sorghum (also known as milo), Texicoa can be popped, but it is more commonly ground into a mild-flavored flour, cooked as a grain, or sometimes nixtamalized like corn and made into tortillas.
+Sorghum bicolor (100 days) This large corn-like plant originally domesticated in Africa is traditionally considered a southern crop.
+We were surprised to find a 4' grain sorghum being grown by a neighbor in central Maine.
+Texicoa matured its large dense heads just in time for out short season.
+More exceptionally, it maintained its productivity during a drought, which makes it a front runner in the climate-change sweepstakes.
+A white-seeded grain sorghum (also known as milo), Texicoa can be popped, but it is more commonly ground into a mild-flavored flour, cooked as a grain, or sometimes nixtamalized like corn for tortillas.
 Culture is similar to corn; expect tillers.
 Easy to thresh and attractive to birds.
 Whatever you don’t eat can be used as animal feed.
-Black Benefit Sharing. ①NEW!
+Black Benefit Sharing. ②

 4316 Texicoa Sorghum - Organic

 Log in to start or resume an order

 Our grains selections are rare heirloom varieties especially chosen for small-scale production.
 Revived interest in food security and sovereignty inspires us to seek edible and heirloom grains.
 In the early 1800s Maine was the breadbasket of the U.S. Wheat and rice do not demand huge space and can be threshed with a little ingenuity.
 With good fertility, proper spacing and reasonable diligence, it is quite possible to harvest 10 lb of heirloom wheat from 100 plants in a 10x10' plot.
 A 100' row of rice can yield 6–10 lb.